Developing your English Listening Skills…

 - Don’t Rush through Material

-If you really want to improve your English, choose listening to the material you are interested in and continue to use these specific listening aids until you are familiar with both vocabulary and sentence structure.
+If you really want to improve your English, choose to listen to the material you are interested in and continue to use these specific listening aids until you are familiar with both vocabulary and sentence structure.
 What’s more, don’t rush through material.
 Instead, take your time to absorb the information and keep going until you can repeat all phrases fluently.

 - Listen to Music